Saint John the Baptist Parish Church (Liliw): Retablos

 The church has three retablos or altars finished in gold leaf.
 The retablo mayor (main altar) at the center contains thirteen niches across four levels housing statues of saints.
 At the center of the lowest level contains the tabernacle.
 The two minor retablos on each side houses four niches of saints.
 Originally, these two minor retablos were dedicated in honor of the town's second patron, San Buenaventura and San Antonio de Padua.
 On the first minor retablo at the left side are Saint Joseph at the top; Saint Joachim at the right sided bottom; Immaculate Conception at the middle bottom; and Saint Anne at the left sided bottom.
 The statue of Saint Lorenzo Ruiz is situated at the top of the minor retablo; Saint Therese of Lisieux at the left sided bottom; Saint Isidore the Laborer at the middle bottom; and Saint John Vianney at the right sided bottom.
-It was restored by following the description of a visiting friar through the efforts of Director Emmanuel 'Maning' Borlaza, Mrs. Concepcion Brosas and the people of Liliw.
+It was restored by following the description of a visiting friar through the efforts of Director Emmanuel Borlaza, Concepcion Brosas and the people of Liliw.